gabbro246/wakeuplight/readme.md

 - Create an `input_text.wakeuplight_state` used to show the state on the dashboard.
 - Set up the blueprint in your automations.
 - For the card install `nerwyn/service-call-tile-feature` and add `wakeuplight_card.yaml` to your dashboard.

+---

+for phone alarm
+- only one alarm can be set, otherwise ha cant dismiss it